melbaa/swapondeath/README.md

 # Swap On Death

-An addon to re-equip mark of the champion after death.
+An addon to re-equip mark of the champion or seal of the dawn after death.
 Avoids a common bug which causes the trinket to not be active.